Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Compost Pile vs Bin?

 Choosing between the two can be challenging as both have advantages and disadvantages.
 Compost piles are your traditional way of putting carbon and nitrogen substances in a heap, which transforms into compost with enough time, heat, and moisture.
-Whilst a compost bin will hide all your kitchen scraps, grass clippings, paper, and other trash away from view.
+And a compost bin will hide all your kitchen scraps, grass clippings, paper, and other trash away from view.

 Can You Start a Compost Pile in the Winter?